603 - Instructional Curriculum

 603.7 - Career Education

 Preparing students for careers is one goal of the education program.
 Career education will be infused into the education program for grades kindergarten through twelve.
-This education shall include, but not be limited to, awareness of self in relation to others and the needs of society, exploration of employment opportunities, experiences in personal decision-making, and experiences of integrating work values and work skills into their lives.
+This education will include, but not be limited to, awareness of self in relation to others and the needs of society, exploration of employment opportunities, experiences in personal decision-making, and experiences of integrating work values and work skills into their lives.

 Legal Reference: Iowa Code §§ 256.11, 280.9 (1989)